History of the land that is the Autrey Mill Nature Preserve and Heritage Center:

 Over its history the 46-acre Autrey Mill property has changed from dense forest to fertile farmland, and now back to woodlands.
-400 years of history are showcased at the Autrey Mill Nature Preserve and Heritage Center through its protected woodlands, the historic buildings of Autrey Mill’s Heritage Village, and the new Indian Village under construction.
+400 years of history are showcased at the Autrey Mill Nature Preserve and Heritage Center through its protected woodlands and the historic buildings of Autrey Mill’s Heritage Village.

-Creek and Cherokee Indians: At the time of the first European settlers arriving in the New World, the Creek Indians roamed this area and lived in small villages.
-By 1755 the Cherokee Indians had pushed the Creek south of the Chattahoochee River and that landmark became the new border between the two tribes, making the land that is now Autrey Mill at the extreme southern end of the Cherokee territory.
+At the time of the first European settlers arriving in the New World, the Muscogee (Creek) Nation roamed this area and lived in small villages.
+By 1755 the Cherokee had pushed the Muscogee south of the Chattahoochee River and that landmark became the new border between the two tribes, making the land that is now Autrey Mill at the extreme southern end of the Cherokee territory.
 In the 1830’s the Cherokees were forced from their land and traveled the “Trail of Tears” to Oklahoma.
-Indian dwellings currently under construction will be used to teach the history and culture of the American Indians with emphasis on their relationship to and respect for the environment.
+Dwellings currently under construction will be used to teach the history and culture of Native Americans with emphasis on their relationship to and respect for the environment.

 The dam was built of stacked rock about 300 yards upstream from the mill.
 Built into the banks of the ravine, the rock extended into the stream with wood filling in the center.
 This dam blocked the water up into a natural ravine, which formed the lake that powered the water mill.